Rule of Thumb for Pallet Rack Height-to-Depth Ratio

 If you are buying racks from a catalog, most all of the commercially offered ones are going to be within the 6:1 ratio.

 This guide should be used for informational purposes only.
-Consult a professional for exceptionally tall or narrow racks.
+Consult a us for exceptionally tall or narrow racks, or any system design you aren’t confident in, or for which you have questions/concerns.
 For more specification information, see the RMI page of the Material Handling Industry website.

 - Pallet Rack Comparisons: Structural vs. Roll-Form